-Salvadoran Food: 22 Must-Try Traditional Dishes of El Salvador
+Salvadoran Food: 26 Traditional Dishes of El Salvador

 El Salvador is a country located in Central America, bordered by Honduras, Guatemala and the Pacific Ocean.
 Also known as the land of volcanoes, El Salvador is known to experience frequent earthquakes and volcanic activity.
 The country is also known for its beautiful black-sand beaches and radiant nightlife.

-One staple food of Salvadoran cuisine is pupusas, which are basically stuffed handmade corn tortillas.
+A staple of Salvadoran cuisine is pupusas, which are stuffed handmade corn tortillas.
 Other commonly consumed dishes include carne guisada, lomo entomatado, carne asada, pasteles de carne, pollo guisado con hongos and pacaya planta.

 Pupusas